804 KAR 4:110. Dormant license renewal.

 (c) If a license privilege under KRS 243.030 or 243.040(3) qualifies under Section 2 of this administrative regulation, the purchaser of the privilege may place the license in dormancy in the manner provided by this administrative regulation.

 Section 2.
-All licenses carried in a dormant status in the records of the Alcoholic Beverage Control Board on the date this administrative regulation becomes effective shall be subject to the provisions of this administrative regulation.
+All licenses carried in a dormant status in the records of the Department of Alcoholic Beverage Control on the date this administrative regulation becomes effective shall be subject to the provisions of this administrative regulation.
 The time periods contained in this administrative regulation shall be calculated from the effective date of this administrative regulation for these licensees.
 The records of the board granting a license dormant status shall be prima facie evidence that the license is valid.
 (ABC 3:110; 1 Ky.R.
 356; eff.
-2-5-75; Am.
+2-5-1975; Am.
 17 Ky.R.
 1569; eff.
-11-29-90.)
+11-29-1990; TAm eff.
+7-15-2014.)